Papaya mealybug

 Strong winds may increase this range, as well as movement of infected plants, soils and fruits.

-To prevent further spread, you should not transport infected plants unless disposing of.
+To prevent further spread, you should not transport infected plants.
 Follow the control measures below.

 Symptoms